 For continuous data updates without manual intervention, Excel allows you to set up automatic data refresh at specified intervals.
 Here’s how you can activate this feature:

-With these steps, Excel will automatically refresh and update the BigQuery data at the intervals you've set, ensuring your data analysis remains up-to-date without needing manual refreshes.
+With these steps, Excel will automatically refresh and update the BigQuery data at the intervals you’ve set, ensuring your data analysis remains up-to-date without needing manual refreshes in the import data window.
+This helps that your Excel file always reflects the latest BigQuery updates without manual intervention.

 Now you know how to load data from Google BigQuery cloud storage to Excel.